Skaggs School of Pharmacy and Pharmaceutical Sciences

-Vice Chair Biomedical Sciences Graduate Program; Co-Chair of Keystone Meeting (2017; AHA BCVS Leadership Committee member; Chair, AHA BCVS Early Career Committee, Chair AHA BCVS Marcus Award Committee, Co-Chair 2015 AHA BCVS Meeting; ISHR Council member; ISHR Executive Committee member; ISHR Treasurer.
+Chair Biomedical Sciences Graduate Program; Co-Chair of Keystone Meeting (2017); AHA BCVS Leadership Committee member; Chair AHA BCVS Katz Award Committee, Co-Chair 2015 AHA BCVS Meeting; ISHR Executive Committee member; ISHR Treasurer; ISHR President-Elect.

-- Identified a novel mechanism of eliminating dysfunction mitochondria in cells.
+- Identified a novel mechanism of eliminating dysfunctional mitochondria in cells.

 - Elucidated the importance of autophagy in removing damaged mitochondrial in cardiac cells.

 - Discovered key roles for mitophagy and mitochondrial remodeling during differentiation of progenitor cells.